 Valentine’s Day has its roots in an ancient (and rather risqué) Roman tradition called Lupercalia.
 Held annually on February 15, young men stripped to their birthday suits and ran around spanking young maidens (gently) in order to boost their fertility.
 These pagan antics remained wildly popular even after Constantine declared Christianity the official religion of the Roman Empire.
 Later, Lupercalia was absorbed into Christian tradition, transforming into Saint Valentine, the wayward saint who performed illegal marriages under the Roman Emperor Claudias II.
 For his digression, Saint Valentine was executed on February 14, and today, sweethearts around the world commemorate Saint Valentine on this day.

-Traditions these days vary from country to country – here’s our handy rundown of all the romantic revelry going on around the world on the 14th!
+Traditions these days vary from country to country – here’s our handy rundown of the most interesting Valentine’s traditions from around the world:

 Lovers in the United States go all out in displaying their fondness for each other: Every year, Americans spend a sweet 18 billion dollars on candy, cards, chocolates, flowers and jewelry.
 Greeting cards are the most common gift, but not just for couples.
 Family, friends and schoolchildren also exchange cards with notes of friendship, affection and appreciation.
 America’s most popular Valentine’s Day candy isn’t a box of chocolates, though – it’s the little conversation hearts with messages like “Be Mine” and “Kiss Me”.
 Fun fact: enough candy hearts are produced in a year for everyone in the world to have one!